 You can find out more about Burson products reviewed on Headfonics here.

 What do we have for review today?
 It is Burson’s burly Conductor Virtuoso.
-Is this the all around headphone amp that we have all been waiting for?
+Is this the all-round headphone amp that we have all been waiting for?
 Will it drive anything with ease while staying refined and quiet enough for easy to drive headphones as well?
 Does it come with a refined and transparent sounding DAC?
-You’ll know by the end of the review but for now lets talk about what it is first.
+You’ll know by the end of the review but for now, let us talk about what it is first.

 What is it?

 Burson’s Conductor Virtuoso is the company’s current top of the line combination of a headphone amplifier, digital to analog converter, and preamplifier all in one very simple yet classy looking box.
 The amplifier section of the Conductor Virtuoso is essentially identical to Burson’s own highly rated Soloist headphone amplifier which should excite ortho-heads out there that need 4 watts of power on tap for their power-hungry beasts.
 So far as the DAC is concerned, buyers have the option of getting the Virtuoso with either the Burr-Brown PCM1793 or the ESS9018 Sabre DAC.
 The one I have with me comes with the ESS9018.